Third Militarism: 1939 Coup d'état attempt

 In February 1939, APRA and UR forces began conspiring with General Antonio Rodríguez Ramírez, a member of Benavides' cabinet, to overthrow the regime.
 Rodriguez intended to install himself as military president and allied with APRA in his efforts.
 The party decided to join the conspiracy when it failed to convince colonel Eloy G. Ureta to lead a revolution against Benavides.
 The coup aimed to restore participation of all political parties in the country's politics and to guarantee amnesty to prepare for the upcoming 1939 Elections.
-Upon overthrowing Benavides, he would then set up a provisional coalition government with participation from almost all of Peru's political parties.
+Upon overthrowing Benavides, he would then set up a provisional coalition government with members of all political stripes.

 In preparation for the coup, Rodriguez launched a campaign of spreading misinformation and confusion among high-ranking government officials in order to bring alarm.

 He launched his coup on the morning of 19 February, after Benavides had departed for a holiday in Ica.
 The coup had widespread support, with all branches of the military participating, together with police forces and the Guardia Civil.
 In the first hours of the coup, Rodriguez attempted to use his position as minister of government and police to secure military control of Lima.

-Masterson regarded this as a tactical error, as he did so before securing civilian support for his coup in other areas of the country.
+Masterson regards this as a tactical error, as he did so before securing civilian support for his coup in other areas of the country.
 As a result, confusion spread throughout military and civilian insurgents, preventing the coup from being activated simultaneously.
 A consequence of this confusion was that most of the subverted military forces believed that the coup had been aborted, and hence did not join Rodriguez in his headquarters at the National Palace.

 Six hours after the launch of the coup, Rodriguez met Major Luis Rizo Patrón, along with other police and army forces.
 Rodriguez was unaware that Rizo Patrón was not involved in the coup, and was shot by the police captain.
 In the gun battle that followed, Rodriguez's forces were overwhelmed and defeated.
-A supporting movement led by air force Major José Extremadoyro Navarro at Ancón was also suppressed.
+A supporting movement led by air force Major José Estremadoyro Navarro at Ancón was also suppressed.

 Haya de la Torre made no mention of APRA involvement in the coup; 200 APRA members were expected to participate, but none came.
-APRA leader Luis Alberto Sánchez stated to the Argentinan newspaper Critica that Rodríguez "represented a sector of the Peruvian right-wing; as an aide-de-camp to Sánchez Cerro."
+APRA leader Luis Alberto Sánchez stated to the Argentinian newspaper Critica that Rodríguez "represented a sector of the Peruvian right-wing; as an aide-de-camp to Sánchez Cerro."

 1939 plebiscite and election

 With due anticipation, on 27 March 1939, Benavides announced general elections to be held.
 As with the last election, he desired a civilian to succeed him.
 Benavides' pick was Manuel Prado Ugarteche, the brother of Jorge Prado.
-Manuel Prado was initially exiled from Peru during the Oncenio for his opposition to Leguía, but returned in 1933, and became politically loyal to the Benavides government.
+He was initially exiled from Peru during the Oncenio for his opposition to Leguía, but returned in 1933, and became politically loyal to the Benavides government.
 Benavides once again formed a coalition in support of his favored candidate, named the Concentración Nacional.

 A plebiscite was also held in June, which if approved by the populace would: